JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Retrieves the distance used to indent all lines except the first line of a paragraph.
 The distance is relative to the left margin.

 ```
-FUNCTION CTextPara2.GetLeftIndent () AS SINGLE
+FUNCTION GetLeftIndent () AS SINGLE
    DIM Value AS SINGLE
    this.SetResult(m_pTextPara2->lpvtbl->GetLeftIndent(m_pTextPara2, @Value))
    RETURN Value